gdsec-test/cirrus-scan-containerscan/README.md

 * A source.
 This consists of one or more zone names; when present, the actual scan traffic will originate from an IPv4 address within the specified zone.
-  By default, scan traffic will originate from the ECS-based CirrusScan scanner instance.
+  The default source is `aws`, which means scan traffic will originate from the ECS-based CirrusScan task instance.

 When a port scan is requested, the following activities take place: